-Advertised in Home Computer Weekly issue 104, Rhyme Land was to be an educational game where children can deveop their skills of logic and deduction, improve their reading and spelling, and at the same time have tremendous fun.
+Advertised in Home Computer Weekly issue 104, Rhyme Land was to be an educational game where children can develop their skills of logic and deduction, improve their reading and spelling, and at the same time have tremendous fun.

 There were 33 locations to explore with colourful graphics, but what happened to this intriguing game?
 Unfortunately it seemed that nothing of the C64, Amstrad, MSX or Spectrum conversions ever surfaced and was very much at large.

 In the advert, it showcased what seemed to be C64 screenshots that are shown, with the use of the standard Commodore ROM character set.
-Thanks to Lee Heise, we were able to make full quality scans from a very rare Anirog brochure, which shows another screenshot and also some high quality artwork that would have been on the final cover.
+Thanks to Lee Heise, we were able to make full quality scans from a rare Anirog brochure, showing another screenshot and high quality artwork that would have been on the final cover.

-Contributions: Lee Heise, Roger Clements
+Contributions: Lee Heise, Roger Clements, John Christian Lønningdal